balderdashy/sails-docs/concepts/Deployment/Scaling.md

 ### Preparing your app for a clustered deployment

+Node.js (and consequently Sails.js) apps scale horizontally.
+It's a powerful, efficient approach, but it involves a tiny bit of planning.
+At scale, you'll want to be able to copy your app onto multiple Sails.js servers and throw them behind a load balancer.

+One of the big challenges of scaling an application is that these sorts of clustered deployments cannot share memory, since they are on physically different machines.
+On top of that, there is no guarantee that a user will "stick" with the same server between requests (whether HTTP or sockets), since the load balancer will route each request to the Sails server with the most available resources.
 The most important thing to remember about scaling a server-side application is that it should be **stateless**.
 That means you should be able to deploy the same code to _n_ different servers, expecting any given incoming request handled by any given server, and everything should still work.
 Luckily, Sails apps come ready for this kind of deployment almost right out of the box.
 But before deploying your app to multiple servers, there are a few things you need to do:

 + Ensure none of the other dependencies you might be using in your app rely on shared memory.
 + Make sure the database(s) for your models (e.g. MySQL, Postgres, Mongo) are scalable (e.g. sharding/cluster)